 Those who opt to study Geography at A Level will find the course both fascinating and relevant.
 It incorporates a wide range of contemporary global issues that are of vital importance to modern society.

 The topics are regularly updated to reflect global issues and the nature of assessment.
 Assessments are designed to enhance pupil skills and to meet the needs of all learners, stretching and challenging pupils.
-Examples include pupils designing their own sustainable meals, presenting extreme weather events, carrying out decision making exercises on development issues and evaluating research sources as part of their gap year project.
+Examples include pupils designing their own sustainable meals, testing hypotheses related to earthquake disasters, carrying out decision making exercises on development issues and applying fieldwork data to develop data presentation, analysis and conclusions.

 Year 7